bacardi55/bacardi55io/content/posts/2021/02/managing-my-blog-and-gemlog-with-hugo.md

 ---
 title: "Managing this site and my gemini capsule with Hugo"
-date: 2021-02-13T19:16:03+01:00
+date: 2021-02-13T16:16:03+01:00
 tags:
 - gemini
 categories:
 - selfhosting
-draft: true
 ---

 ## Context

-When I [started my gemini capsule](/2021/02/10/deploying-my-own-gemini-capsule-with-gmnisrv/), I quickly put a basic mirror of this blog on it as a temporary thing.
+When I [started my gemini capsule](https://bacardi55.io/2021/02/10/deploying-my-own-gemini-capsule-with-gmnisrv/), I quickly put a basic mirror of this blog on it as a temporary thing.
 I do have a goal to write specific content on my gemini capsule.
 If you want, you can read about the reasons why I write on gemini, I wrote an [article on my gemini gemlog about it (Gemini link)](gemini://gmi.bacardi55.io/gemlog/2021/02/my-first-gemini-post.gmi).

 I worked on it in the past days to achieve something closer to my needs:
 - Having a different weblog and gemlog "sites", meaning at least the homepage should be different.
 The homepage of the blog only list the blog posts.
 The homepage of my capsule should first list the latest gemlog posts with a link to all gemlog posts and then latest blog posts with link to full list pages.